Carnival in the Netherlands: Role reversal and role dressing

 Carnaval is not only a feast of eating and drinking, but also serves as social role reversal feast which allows people to behave outside the usual acceptable social norm.
 People will dress up as a character, much as seen during the eve of the Christian feast of All Hallows that appears in the Celtic and Anglo-Saxon culture, which though has developed from a different origin.
-During the Dutch carnaval people will often dress colourful and take on roles like jesters, occupations, objects, animals, other genders and sexes, archetypes or fairytale characters, well known people, subcultures, historical figures or foreign cultures.
+During the Dutch carnaval people will often dress colourful and take on roles like jesters, occupations, objects, animals, the opposite gender and sex, archetypes or fairytale characters, well known people, subcultures, historical figures or foreign cultures.
 Masks and face paint are often used in combination with the costumes.
 The old tradition of wearing masks is becoming more and more replaced by the use of face paint, which makes it easier to drink and eat during the feasting.
 The costumes allow people to change their identity and role in society for a few days without being judged for it by their fellowman during and after the carnaval.
 This also applies to feasting and drinking and other licentious behaviour which can be attributed to the temporary identity one takes on, rather than to the person him or herself.
 The costumes may, but are often not, meant to be political incorrect, ridiculing, taboo-breaking, politically and socially and religiously critical, insulting or self-mocking, which is part of the role reversal origins of the feast.
-The function of this is to mirror and exaggerate daily life, to denounce and raise awareness of every day events and put life in perspective.
+The function of this is to mirror and exaggerate daily life, to denounce and raise awareness of everyday events and put life in perspective.
 A proper mocking carnaval costume does not simply insult or ridicule, but makes actually a valuable point.
 When not used to make a point, carnaval costumes offer an opportunity to temporarily change identity and express oneself freely.
 Nowadays some people will have a different costume for each day they celebrate carnaval because of the lack of time to wash their clothes.

 Traditionally the role dressing serves three major purposes: